globulus/easyflavor/README.md

 #### Option #2 - *FlavorInject* methods directly

-You may also specify methods in your *Flavorable* class that are replaced, prefixed or suffixed by other methods, depening on the app Flavor.
+You may also specify methods in your *Flavorable* class that are replaced, prefixed or suffixed by other methods, depending on the app Flavor.

 1. Annotate those methods with **@FlavorInject**, optionally specifying the execution mode (*before*, *after*, or by default *replace*).